Envelope Icon

 Click on the titles in the glossary below to reveal explanatory text

-ANSES Report
+ANSES report

 The ANSES report (2019) was produced by the French institute for health – the equivalent of the Health Protection Agency in England.
 It concluded that “The new scientific data confirm the 2010 result regarding the toxicity of blue light to the eye, which can lead to failing eyesight.
 They show short-term phototoxic effects associated with acute exposure and long-term effects associated with chronic exposure, which increase the risk of developing age-related macular degeneration (ARMD).
 “Warm white” domestic LED lighting is no different from traditional lighting and has a low risk of phototoxicity.
 In addition, the expert appraisal showed that even very low levels of exposure to blue light in the evening or at night disrupt biological rhythms and therefore sleep.”